Priyanshu9382/dataverse/Discussion-Forum/README.md

 There are few issues which are still not working in this website:
  - User authentication is not set, only the login and SignUp page is added but it does not work.
  - The answering option and comment option on any other's question has not been added yet.
 Just their frontend is added which only shows the prestored data.
- - Search functionality is just a basic one.
  - As user authentication has not been done, any one putting question would be given the user name Guest.
  - Also it store the question only upto the time the user is active, as the user refreshes the page the website shows only the prestored posts.
- - When searched some term and then one gets redirected to the home page the searchbar is not set to empty automatically.

 ## Contact
 If you have any questions or suggestions, feel free to reach out to us at [priyanshu.web.dev123@gmail.com].